anisrikanth/Insider-Trading/README.md

 # Insider-Trading

-This program is a command line interface (CLI) tool which extracts insider trading data from the SEC website, and then stores the data in an excel file for a specified time fram.
+This program is a command line interface (CLI) tool which extracts insider trading data from the SEC website, and then stores the data in an excel file for a specified time frame.
 The program gathers a variety of metrics such as the number of pruchases, sales, average shared bought and sold, etc.

 # How to run: